GameFoundry/bsf/Documentation/GitHub/compiling.md

 Modify *CMAKE_BUILD_TYPE* to pick what kind of a build you want.
 Note that this is ignored for workflow generators like Visual Studio or XCode, in which you can pick this within the IDE itself.
 Supported values are:
  - *Debug* - Builds and unoptimized version with debug symbols.
 This is generally what you want for development.
- - *OptimizedDebug* - Builds an optimized version with debug symbols and various debug checks enabled.
+ - *RelWithDebInfo* - Builds an optimized version with debug symbols and various debug checks enabled.
+ - *MinSizeRel* - Builds an optimized version attempting to keep the resultant binary as small as possible.
+Debug checks are disabled.
  - *Release* - Builds an optimized version with no debug checks.

 You can choose to use a different *CMake* generator than those specified above, as long as the platform/compiler is supported: